How Would You Imagine Tomorrow?

 - Present your ideas.

-You and your teammates will present your ideas before a panel of expert judges, which will include Washington State University professors, as well as leaders in enterprise and public service from throughout the Pacific Northwest.
+You and your teammates will travel to the Washington State University campus in Pullman to present your ideas before a panel of expert judges.
+Judges include WSU professors, as well as leaders in enterprise and public service from throughout the Pacific Northwest.

 Who can participate?

 Students from all of the United States, in grades 9 through 12, are qualified to participate.
 Imagine Tomorrow targets student participation from Washington, Idaho, Oregon, and Montana.
 Home-schooled students are also encouraged to participate.

 - Your team must have an adult advisor affiliated with your high school.

 - Your school may send as many as eight teams.
 Only two teams per school can compete in any one challenge.